kamalendugarai/redux-last-action-dispatched/README.md

 # thunk-last-action-dispatched

-> This is a middledware for redux.
-It stores the name of the last action dispatched into store.
-There might be tricky situation where you need to know the last action dispatched from different component.
+> There might be tricky situation where you need to know the last action dispatched from the different component than the component which is oiriginally dispatching the action.
+This is a middledware for redux.
+It saves the name of the last action dispatched into the store and make it available to consume through reducers.

 [![NPM](https://img.shields.io/npm/v/thunk-last-action-dispatched.svg)](https://www.npmjs.com/package/thunk-last-action-dispatched) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)

-> Image says a thousand words.
+> Image says more than thousand words.

 ![Browser console](https://i.postimg.cc/Zqvy2R9L/Screenshot-from-2020-08-20-01-13-36.png)